 Examine your personal budget and what do you see?
 Most of the line items fall on the “expense” side.
 You’ll be hard pressed to whittle that list down too far.
 There are discretionary categories that can be eliminated or reduced.

-I plan to employ four cash-flow building tools: a business (rentals, blogs, etc.), part-time job, investment income, and cost avoidance.
+While I do my darndest to ignore net worth, I plan to employ four cash-flow building tools: a business (rentals, blogs, etc.), part-time job, investment income, and cost avoidance.
 Some interesting decisions could come your way if you choose to focus on cash flow over net worth.
 For instance, is it more important to pay off the high interest loan first?
 Or, the one with the highest impact to your cash flow?
 Consider this when the competing rates are within a few percentage points, and you know you need the cash.